Ver.di: Collective bargaining policy

 Verdi's collective bargaining policy has above all attracted widespread media attention due to labour disputes in the public service.
 In 2006, the members of the trade union accepted a new collective agreement for the Public Service of the German Federal States after having previously gone on strike over a period of three months.
 The Marburger Bund chose to reject the result of the negotiations at the time, leading the media to report that it was "on a collision course" with Verdi.
 The collective bargaining association between the two trade unions had already been dissolved in the previous year.
 In 2007, Verdi and the German Civil Service Federation (DBB) launched an advertising campaign costing three million Euros with the motto of "Genug gespart" (Enough saved).
 The aim of the campaign was to drawn more attention to the work carried out by the public service in the run-up to new collective agreement negotiations.
 After a wave of warning strikes and several rounds of negotiations, the parties called for conciliation in March 2008.
 Although this failed, Verdi ultimately agreed on a new collective agreement with the German Federal Government, the German federal states and local authorities.
 The trade union achieved a wage increase of eight percent, which some observers labelled a heavy burden for the public budgets.
 Verdi attracted a total of 50,000 new members during the trade dispute.
 It later managed to repeat that success in similar negotiations in 2018, with an agreement which provides for a cumulative 7.5 per cent increase in salaries over a period of 30 months and includes top-ups and extra payments designed to make the public sector a more attractive employer.

 Notably, Verdi held a series of strikes at Deutsche Post in 2015 in a dispute over pay and plans for a new parcel division.
 Those walkouts, one of which lasted four weeks, cost the firm 100 million euros at the time.

-In 2023, airports in the major German cities of Berlin, Bremen, and Hamburg all announced that no flights would depart from the airport on the 13th of March due to a strike for security staff organized by Verdi over a dispute in pay.
+In 2023, airports in the major German cities of Berlin, Bremen, and Hamburg all announced that no flights would depart from the airport on 13 March due to a strike for security staff organized by Verdi over a dispute in pay.